squidfunk/mkdocs-material/docs/setup/extensions/index.md

 ### Recommended configuration

-The recommended configuration enables all Markdown-related features of Material for MkDocs and is great for bootstrapping a new documentation project:
+This configuration enables all Markdown-related features of Material for MkDocs and is great for experienced users bootstrapping a new documentation project:

 ``` yaml
 markdown_extensions: